[Explainer] What does it mean to be a mature company?

 But neither processes nor best practices are documented and available to the rest of the organisation.

-More functions are digitalised, but not integrated with each other.
-At the same time, it is difficult to get an overview of key figures.
+More functions are digitalised, but not integrated.
+At the same time, it isn't easy to get an overview of key figures.

 Level 3 – Deployed (25% of all companies)